top of page

 The Killer Angels, by Michael Shaara

 81. The Killer Angels, by Michael Shaara (non-fiction).
 The author summarizes the conflicts and events leading up to Gettysburg, with focus on key generals on each side, before narrating the hour-by-hour blows of some of the most important days in American history.
 Puts the reader on the sidelines to observe strategy, courage, stupidity, and suffering.
-History is the story of ordinary people acting in extraordinary situations.
+History is the story of ordinary people acting in extraordinary situations, moment by moment.

 --Priam X. Steeplejack